StanGirard/SousLaPluie/README.md

 **Setup a Custom integration**

 1. Go in your Ghost's `dashboard -> Integrations -> Add custom integration`
-2. Set a name: `GodoFredo Themes Search`
+2. Set a name: `antidoteFredo Themes Search`
 3. Get the Content API Key and replace the demo key with this one
 4. Get the admin domain.
 This will be different in some cases